a-s-l-a-h/flare/README.md

 ```

 Anything you `assign/2`/`assign/3` inside `handle_event/3` gets automatically diffed against the previous assigns and shipped to the client as a `"patch"` message — you never manually construct or send a patch.
-See [Diffing](https://claude.ai/chat/594413f3-2e86-417b-b7bd-00ffdf283354#the-diff-engine).
+See [Diffing].

 ### `handle_info/2` — reacting to process messages